aki-null/epsilon-script/README.md

 ## Context

 It is common to use a scripting engine like Lua to let the game designers write the game logic for maximum freedom, but that is not always feasible.
-Many games require constant content update updates after the first release and are typically maintained for many years with minimum software regression.
+Many games require constant content updates after the first release and are typically maintained for many years with minimum software regression.

 Data-driven approach (e.g. Microsoft Excel, Google Spreadsheet, Unity serialization, etc) is often chosen, which trades freedom with a more controlled environment, but entering complex expression can become cumbersome or even impossible.
 EpsilonScript is one of my attempts to empower the game designers with a strength of expression in such an environment.